-Traumatic injuries stem from a blow to the body or head, usually caused by:
+Traumatic brain injury stems from a blow to the body or head, usually caused by:

-- Car accidents—A motorist’s head can snap back and forth, shaking the brain and disrupting its normal functioning, or else a motorist slams their head on the steering wheel.
+- Car accidents—A motorist’s head can snap back and forth, shaking the brain and disrupting its normal functioning, or else a motorist can slam their head on the steering wheel.

 - Falls—A person can strike their head when they fall, such as slipping and falling or falling off a ladder.

-- Sports injuries—Contact sports can lead to concussions, which are common with football and soccer.
+- Sports injuries—Contact sports can lead to concussions, which are common head injuries in football and soccer.
 Even someone playing baseball or volleyball can be struck in the head during the course of play.